KimKirk/Systems-and-Process-Analysis/README.md

 systems and process analysis for CI Division grantmaking system

 ## Overview
 Identifying systems issues that prohibit efficiency, encourage data silos, introduce unnecessary redundancy, and introduce errors, as part of division restructuring efforts.
-Systems and processes for the CI Division grantmaking system was analyzed to develop systems solutions to advance the work to improve business results.
+Systems and processes for the CI Division grantmaking system were analyzed to develop systems solutions to advance the work to improve business results.
 Top 5 solutions were presented in a systems and processes recommendations report.

 ## Disclaimer:
 All data has been anonymized to observe privacy protocols.